yunfan42/PubPeek/README_EN.md

 ## License

 This project is licensed under the MIT License.

+## Acknowledgments

+The CCF and CAS ranking data used in this project are sourced from [https://github.com/hitfyd/ShowJCR](https://github.com/hitfyd/ShowJCR).
+We sincerely appreciate their contribution.